webspam/hdtSMP64/README.md

 ## Radeon support?

 Nope, sorry.
 CUDA and nVidia cards are pretty much the industry standard for scientific computing, so that's what I use.
 In any case, I can't support GPU architectures that I don't have.
+The plugin should work fine in CPU mode with any type of card.

+The plugin will use the most powerful available CUDA-capable card, regardless of whether it's being used for anything else.
+In theory, it's possible to have a Radeon as the primary graphics card, and an nVidia card in the same machine for CUDA and physics.
+I haven't tested that configuration.

 ## Note about NPC head parts